Red Frogs

 Red Frogs Australia is a Christian Youth charity run by volunteers known as the 'Red Frogs Crew'.
-The volunteers participate in many events that are attended by school leavers and university students, such as schoolies week, university parties, high school seminars, music festivals and sporting events.
-The Red Frogs Crew gained their name from handing out lollies named Allens' Red Frogs.
+The volunteers participate in many events that are attended by school leavers and university students such as schoolies week.
 Since 1997, Allens' has donated over 24 tonnes of the red frog confectionery every year.
 The Crew's vision is to "safeguard a generation" that is outworked through education, early intervention and harm minimisation.

 Origin

-In 1997, founder Andy Gourley attended schoolies week on the Gold Coast with some of his friends and had an impression that a large amount of binge drinking and illicit drug use was taking place.
+In 1997, founder Andy Gourley attended schoolies week on the Gold Coast with some of his friends and had an impression that a large amount of binge drinking and illicit drug use were taking place.
 Gourley gathered a select group of young volunteers to provide chaplaincy support for the school leavers.
 The sponsorship arrangement with Allen's Red Frogs gave the volunteers confectionery to use as a conversation starter, then Gourley and his friends would offer to help walk intoxicated people home.
-In a 2010 interview, Gourley stated that his goal "Schoolies to me ... really [is] safeguarding a generation of Australia's next leaders ...
+In a 2010 interview, Gourley stated: "Schoolies to me... really [is] safeguarding a generation of Australia's next leaders...
 It's building a fence at the top of the cliff, rather than being an ambulance at the bottom."

-Involvement in Schoolies Week
+Involvement in schoolies week

 Schoolies week is the Red Frog Crew's main event of the year in which they take part.
-The event is well known and criticised for the amount of drinking and acts of violence that occur during the two-week period of celebrations and partying.
-The Crew have six main involvements in schoolies week:
+The event is notorious for the amount of drinking and acts of violence that occur during the two-week period of celebrations and partying.